Behavioral Health Overlay Service Marketing Campaign

-An integrated behavioral health start-up, expanding access to care at a critical time.
+Expanding access to behavioral health care at a critical time.

-In the Spring of 2020, Germane & Wise had a handful of host clinics in hand and were poised to hit the trade show circuit to recruit more.
+In the Spring of 2020, Germane & Wise were poised to hit the trade show circuit to recruit clients.
 With the COVID-19 pandemic in the offing, however, it was an inauspicious time for in-person networking.
 Parachute Strategies helped Germane & Wise pivot to accommodate the limitations posed by the COVID-19 pandemic without losing money or momentum.

 Direct Mail Gets Straight to the Point

-We quickly started producing a series of postcards tailored to administrators and care providers at clinics in western Oregon.
-Each postcard shared success stories and direct quotes from other regional clinics that had already integrated Germane & Wise consultants, explicitly highlighting the financial value of the Germane & Wise model.
+We quickly started producing a series of postcards tailored to clinic administrators in western Oregon.
+Each piece shared a success story from the clients experience leading a major regional health system of primary care clinics through the process of adopting integrated behavioral health, explicitly highlighting the financial value of the Germane & Wise model.

 Peer endorsements and nuts-and-bolts financials appealed to clinic leadership in ways more general marketing pieces couldn’t.
-A direct mail campaign, meanwhile, bypassed internet security and the digital messaging overload faced by many clinicians, who don’t have a ton spare time for email and social media to begin with.
-This initial campaign, though simple, initiated a cascade of host-site recruitment throughout the region.
+Direct mail, meanwhile, bypassed internet security not to mention the digital messaging overload faced by busy clinicians without time to spare for promotional email and social media.
+This initial campaign, though simple, initiated a cascade of direct service client recruitment throughout the region.

 Shoring Up Web Channels is a “Virtual” Necessity